Research Paper By Dries Lombaard

-The CSF’s intended purpose is to facilitate personal development and growth.
-It is intended and used as a springboard for discussion with managers, friends, colleagues and advisers and as a tool for self-awareness.
+CSF’s intended purpose is to facilitate personal development and growth.
+It is intended and used as a springboard for a discussion with managers, friends, colleagues, and advisers and as a tool for self-awareness.
 CSF results are a preliminary hypothesis to be verified with the respondent.
 Accordingly, feedback about talents and strengths development often forms the basis of further interventions that help individuals capitalize on their greatest talents and apply them to new challenges.

 Understanding “Why you do what you do”, from a Strengths perspective – and why it is important in Coaching.

-Once this understanding and language is created, the true coaching journey starts – a journey built on coaching principles and -dynamics.
+Once this understanding and language are created, the true coaching journey starts – a journey built on coaching principles and -dynamics.
 Few tools create a more solid foundation for coaching principles like awareness, communication, trust, and accountability.
 This said, and CliftonStrengths being my tool of choice, it must be emphasized that, in a coaching process, any scientifically sound and validated Strengths-based tool can be used with great effect.
-It is the approach of the coach that makes a Strengths-based approach effective – an approach founded on Positive Psychology, Appreciative Enquiry and the firm belief that every individual is unique and has their own unique combination of talents – even if only (still) merely as potential for them to discover and develop.
+It is the approach of the coach that makes a Strengths-based approach effective – an approach founded on Positive Psychology, Appreciative Enquiry, and the firm belief that every individual is unique and has their unique combination of talents – even if only (still) merely as the potential for them to discover and develop.

 This is where the philosophy of Strengths aligns beautifully with an appreciative coaching process.
 Awareness in coaching answers a very important question: the “Why you do what you do” question.